- Faculty exclusively staffed by clinical and experimental professionals. All faculty are trained as practitioners as well as researchers.

 - Approximately 60 percent of graduates move directly into entry-level social service positions.
 Remaining graduates pursue advanced degrees in counseling and social work

-The Psychology Program at Saint Martin's University structures coursework and field placements to integrate experiential learning with rigorous study of psychology, closely aligned with the Benedictine principle of service to others.
+Psychology at Saint Martin's University structures coursework and field placements to integrate experiential learning with rigorous study of psychology, closely aligned with the Benedictine principle of service to others.

 - 40-46 semester hours of CORE requirements